| | |

 Patron

-Nigel Hampton CNZM OBE QC is a lawyer with extensive criminal law experience in New Zealand and overseas.
+Nigel Hampton CNZM OBE KC is a lawyer with extensive criminal law experience in New Zealand and overseas.
 He studied law at Canterbury University and in 1964 was awarded the Gold Medal for top graduate for the year.
 He was admitted as a barrister and solicitor in February 1965.

 He became an Officer of the Order of the British Empire in 1988, a Queen’s Counsel in 1989, and in 2018 was awarded a Companion of the New Zealand Order of Merit for his services to law.